Knee Replacement ( Video Link - Knee Replacement )

 - Do not sit on the ﬂoor or sit cross-legged: Sitting in these positions causes a lot of load on the knees.
 This can result in early wearing away of the knees.

-- If you develop infection in any part of your body such as in tooth, urino tract, throat etc, do consult a doctor early.
+- If you develop infection in any part of your body such as tooth, urine, throat etc. do consult a doctor early.
 You should inform your doctor about the operation, as it is desirable to cover such patients with antibiotics early.

 How we have perfected the technique of knee replacement?